The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 }

-Clicking the button displayed the error "〇〇 cannot process the request".
-No logs arrived at the endpoint either.
+Clicking the button displayed an error: "○○ cannot process the request".
+No logs arrived at the endpoint.

-The cause was that with HTTP endpoint-style Workspace Add-ons, action.function must contain the bot's endpoint URL itself.
+The cause was that with the HTTP endpoint method for Workspace Add-ons, action.function must specify the bot's endpoint URL itself.
 Google Chat POSTs a CARD_CLICKED event to this URL.

 # ✅ Correct — specify the full HTTPS URL in function